 Some of the top restaurants here include Neiman Marcus Café, Nobu, or the absolutely incredible Ocean 44.
 They have a full-service movie theater and special concierge and shopping packages.
 You will love this outdoor mall and will want to come back again and again.

-Scottsdale Quarter: Like many of the shopping areas around Scottsdale, and Phoenix, the quarter has the classics such as Sephora, H&M, the Gap, Express and others.
+Scottsdale Quarter: Like many of the shopping areas around Scottsdale, and Phoenix, the quarter has the classics such as Sephora, Forever 21, the Gap, Express and others.
 However, it has a lot of stores that many others don't too.
-Aram and I love shopping here so we can stop by places such as Albion, Nambe, Rolling Rack Boutique, and Junk in the Trunk (seriously, isn't that the best name ever?).
+Aram and I love shopping here so we can stop by places such as Albion, Pandora, Rachel's Best Soaps, and KITTENISH (seriously, isn't that the cutest name ever?).

 Just like with their eclectic shops, the restaurants here tend to be more local.
-These include Mixt, Eddie V's Prime Seafood, Culinary Dropout at The Yard, and more.
+These include Mixt, Eddie V's Prime Seafood, Culinary Dropout, and more.
 They often have Saturday night free concerts, and other fun events, so check the schedule and see what is on tap!
 15059 North Scottsdale Road

 Old Town Scottsdale: This is a favorite for people that love shopping in Phoenix since it is more like a community than it is a shopping center.
 When you step into this sprawling district, you'll think you've walked back into the Old West.
 With stucco & classic western style wood buildings, fun bars and restaurants, jewelry stores with pieces from the past as well as the present, you'll love it immediately.

 We love bringing people as it's a historic district but nearby Scottsdale's modern districts as well.
 You can really feel what it must have been like to live here when cowboys were walking around with their six-shooters and the bars were full of cattle rustlers.
 It really is a must stop when you want to shop, or just even visit, one of the most fun locations in Phoenix.
 Downtown Scottsdale